What Is Xfinity and How Is It Different from Comcast?

 Or, if you’re curious about what TV and internet options you have beyond Xfinity, enter your zip code below to see all the providers in your area.

 Did rebranding Comcast telecom services as Xfinity work?

 There is still an unfortunate amount of cross-branding (like the “Comcast Xfinity” references you’ll occasionally see), and most people don’t seem to know the difference between the two.

-Although it’s been eight years and things have generally settled down, there was initially some controversy around the rebrand.
+Although it’s been over a decade and things have generally settled down, there was initially some controversy around the rebrand.
 There were a couple reasons.
 First, it didn’t work all that well.
 If anything, it seemed to confuse consumers more than clarify things for them.

 Second, there was some concern that Comcast undertook the rebranding in an attempt to move away from the negative image associated with the Comcast brand.
 Comcast’s reputation for horrendous customer service is pretty well known.
 In fact, there’s a pretty thriving online community built around the “Comcast sucks” catchphrase.

 The claim that Comcast created Xfinity to try to erase the negative press was never verified, and the company has promised to improve its customer service across the board.

 This actually seems to be working, because despite the lingering reputation, Xfinity has improved steadily in our customer satisfaction surveys.
 It ranks alright in most categories, and it’s number one in user experience.

 So on that front at least, good job, Xfinity.

 What does Xfinity offer?